UHRAI/alx-backend-storage/0x00-MySQL_Advanced/README.md

 8. Optimize simple search
 `mandatory`

-Write a SQL script that creates an index idx_name_first on the table names and the first letter of name.
+Write a SQL script that creates an index `idx_name_first` on the table `names` and the first letter of `name`.

-Requirements:
+**Requirements:**

-Import this table dump: names.sql.zip
+	- Import this table dump: names.sql.zip
-Only the first letter of name must be indexed
-Context: Index is not the solution for any performance issue, but well used, it’s really powerful!
+	- Only the first letter of name must be indexed **Context:** Index is not the solution for any performance issue, but well used, it’s really powerful!
 ```
 bob@dylan:~$ cat names.sql | mysql -uroot -p holberton
 Enter password: